-Advertisers and publishers create audiences (aka segments) from individual user profiles.
+Advertisers and publishers then create audiences that are made up of individual user profiles.

-For example, a brand could create an audience that includes people who have viewed a given product more than three times in a month, signed up for a newsletter, and have visited their website at least 15 times in the past 60 days.
+For example, an advertiser could create an audience that includes people who have viewed a given product more than three times in a month, signed up for a newsletter, and have visited their website at least 15 times in the past 60 days.

 3. Application of Data